-Until 15 November 2022, Ratos's management group consisted of the CEO, CFO, three Business Area Presidents, General Counsel and the Vice President Communication & Sustainability.
-For the remaining portion of the year, it consisted of the CEO, CFO, two Business Area Presidents, General Counsel and the Vice President Communication & Sustainability.
+Ratos's management group consists of the CEO, CFO, Business Area Presidents, General Counsel and the Vice President Communication & Sustainability.
 The role of the management team is to prepare and implement strategies, manage corporate governance and organisational matters, and monitor Ratos's financial development and Ratos's sustainability programme.